aws-samples/step-functions-workflows-collection/segment-detection-workflow/README.md

-# Segment Detection and Edition
+# Video Segment Detection and Edition

 This workflow automates the video edition process by leveraging Amazon Rekognition for detecting segments and Amazon MediaConvert for removing segments.